 I’d recommend running through the fourth tutorial level a couple of times, just to get comfortable with landing.
-If you want more advice on touching down, there’s a great video below from YouTuber Squirrel, outlining the basics of a safe landing.
+If you want more advice on touching down, there’s a great video below from YouTuber Squirrel, outlining all the basics you need to know.

 Microsoft Flight Simulator will let you put all the pop-up windows — navigation, air traffic control, weather status — on a second monitor.

-So here’s something cool.
+So here’s something cool if you’re playing on PC.
 When you start planning your own flights, there’s a ton of extra stuff you might want to do.
 You might want to chat to air traffic control yourself — maybe you’ve set off on a joy flight, and didn’t really decide where you wanted to land, so you’ll need to radio in before touching down.